 ‘All Net Sports Arena’ has been the dream and the brainchild of ex NBA player Jackie Robinson.
 Do not hesitate if you do not know him.
 I have also never heard about Jackie Robinson until the project was dreamed up.

-In 2013, next to Sahara Resort, his partners purchased a location on the north end of the strip at ‘old Wet-n-Wild Waterpark.’
-The site had been planned for an earlier stadium project called Silver State Arena.
-Later, developers left that place when they learned they would need to pay for the arena by themselves.
-They were not going to get taxpayer bailouts or any room tax subsidy for this project.
+In 2013, his partners purchased a location on the north end of the strip at ‘old Wet-n-Wild Waterpark.’ (next to Sahara Resort) The site had been planned for an earlier stadium project called Silver State Arena.
+That dream failed when the developers found out they learned they would need to pay for the arena by themselves.
+No taxpayer bailouts or room tax subsidies for this project like the NFL Raiders got..

 Presently, the ‘old Wet-n-Wild Waterpark’ land is worth 3 billion dollars.
-This 22-acre site on the north end of Las Vegas Boulevard will be supposed to be a multi-purpose arena with 22,000 seats, a hotel, and a shopping spot.
-We can’t say much about parking space yet.
+This 22-acre site on the north end of Las Vegas Boulevard, as currently planned, will be a multi-purpose arena with 22,000 seats, a hotel, and a shopping spot.
+No news on parking.

-Now the speculation is centering that long-mothballed Fontainebleau Las Vegas resort (aka The Drew / The Big Blue Silo) may take responsibility for the hotel and shopping part of this project, and space for the ‘arena’ will remain intact.
+Now the speculation is centering that long-mothballed Fontainebleau Las Vegas resort (aka The Drew / The Big Blue Silo) may take responsibility for the hotel and shopping part of this project, and the big hole in the ground will remain for the arena.

 It Is Las Vegas!